MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sql-always-on.md

 3. Open the inbound port for the SQL Server instance and AGL on each computer running SQL Server.
 4. Review the information at [Move the Service Manager and data warehouse databases](move-databases.md#move-the-service-manager-database)  and follow the steps there, with the following changes:
     1. In step 5, *To Configure Service Manager tables*, use the `AGL Name,AGL Port number` instead of the computer name hosting the Service Manager database, for example: SMListener,5122
-    2. In Step 6, use the `AGL Name,AGL Port number` to update the both DWStaging and Config database tables.
+    2. In Step 6, use the `AGL Name,AGL Port number` to update both DWStaging and Config database tables.
     3. In Step 7, *Configure the registry on all the management servers*, change the registry key `HKEY\_LOCAL\_MACHINE\Software\Microsoft\System Center2010\Common\Database` and give `DatabaseServerName` as `AGL Name,AGL Port number`.

-To summarize, you are changing the computer name hosting the Service Manager database to *AGL Name*,*AGL Port number* for SQL Server AlwaysOn support.
+To summarize, you're changing the computer name hosting the Service Manager database to *AGL Name*,*AGL Port number* for SQL Server AlwaysOn support.

 ## Next steps

-- To create a system image that contains software needed for use as a template so that you can apply it to new servers, review [Create and deploy server images of Service Manager](deploy-sm-images.md).
+- To create a system image that contains the software needed for use as a template so that you can apply it to new servers, review [Create and deploy server images of Service Manager](deploy-sm-images.md).